Begun construction: Navigating today’s challenges

 Understand the IRS rules for begun construction and how new federal actions may impact clean energy tax credits.

-Complying with the rules for beginning construction on a new clean energy project – often referred to as “begun construction” – could make or break eligibility for the entire tax credit endeavor.
-This is especially true now that the One Big Beautiful Bill has been enacted, and the “Executive Order: Ending Market Distorting Subsidies for Unreliable, Foreign Controlled Energy Sources” was issued on July 7.
-It may be necessary to revisit the process of complying with the rules for beginning construction.
+Complying with the rules for beginning construction on a new clean energy project – often referred to as “begun construction” – could make or break eligibility for your entire tax credit endeavor.
+This is especially true now that the One Big Beautiful Bill (OBBB) Act has been enacted, and the “Executive Order: Ending Market Distorting Subsidies for Unreliable, Foreign Controlled Energy Sources” was issued on July 7.
+In response to this Executive Order, on Aug.
+15, the Treasury and IRS released new Notice 2025-42.
+For those developing wind or solar projects, it may be necessary to revisit the process of complying with the rules for beginning construction.

 History: IRS Notice 2018-59: Establishing Construction Start For the ITC

-On June 22, 2018, the IRS issued Notice 2018-59 (the Notice), which outlined how to establish the beginning of construction for the energy investment tax credit (ITC) under Section 48.
+On June 22, 2018, the IRS issued Notice 2018-59, which outlined how to establish the beginning of construction for the energy investment tax credit (ITC) under Section 48.
 It applies two methods, or tests.

 The following is a high-level summary of these two tests: